sinanugur/sncRNA-workflow/README.md

 ```
 Citiation
 ---------
-This workflow is adapted from our small RNA analysis study.
+This workflow was adapted from our small RNA analysis study.
 Please cite if you find this useful: https://doi.org/10.1080/15476286.2017.1403003

 Funding
 ---------